PhilippLgh/electron-app-manager/README.md

 ## *Hot Loading* (Experimental)

 Hot loading will download all Web app contents into memory and serve them from a virtual fs.
-While the package content is being downloaded *Electron App Updater* will display a generated splashcreen with a progress animation.
+While the package content is being downloaded *Electron App Manager* will display a generated splashcreen with a progress animation.

 ```javascript
 let result = await appUpdater.hotLoad()